12 Amazing and Remarkable Celebrities Pregnancies

-Lucille Ball, I Love Lucy, 1952
+1. Lucille Ball, "I Love Lucy"—1952

-Gwyneth Paltrow, June 2004
+3. Gwyneth Paltrow—June 2004

-Angelina and Brad Pitt’s relationship wasn’t quite clear in minds of their adoring fans.
+Angelina Jolie and Brad Pitt’s relationship seemed unclear in the minds of their adoring fans.
 When Angelina announced she was pregnant with Brad’s baby, we all knew they were indeed a couple.
-Hoping to avoid the media frenzy surrounding the birth, Jolie gave birth to daughter Shiloh in Namibia, and then sold the first baby pictures for a reported $7.6 million total, to People and Hello! magazines.
-The couple donated all the profits to charity.
+Hoping to avoid the media frenzy surrounding the birth, Angelina gave birth to daughter Shiloh in Namibia with her husband present.

 Celebrity Pregnancies Catch Your Interest

 Marie Antoinette was a celebrity during her time (1781) in her own right.
 Whether as a popular Queen or insufferable royalty, she influenced fashion and style.

 Her first child was a girl, and the second was a boy.
 During these two pregnancies, she wore and made fashionable the muslin dress.
 Such a dress hung looser and more comfortable for women expecting a baby.

 Antoinette made history by continuing to wear the controversial dress after the first child was born.
 Scandalous!
 Nevertheless, the style soon became fashionable and quite the rage for those times.

 Grace Kelly wasted no time getting pregnant once she married Prince Ranier III of Monaco.
 Their cute baby girl, Princess Caroline, arrived nine months and four days from their marriage vows.

 Media hounds went after Grace's pregnancy over the top with gossip.
 The press photographed her often with a large Hermes purse covering her growing midsection.
 The large purse became known as the "Kelly bag."